In the garden

 Biodiversity and Climate Change

 In Europe, over 42% of mammals and 45% of butterflies are currently under threat.
 As the temperature rises and the climate changes this proportion may increase.
 Furthermore, research has identified 170 native plant species in Ireland that could appear to be particularly vulnerable to climate change during the period 2007 - 2050 (National Botanic Gardens of Ireland).
+See also the EPA report on Winners and Losers: Climate Change Impacts on Biodiversity in Ireland.

 Ireland is predicted to experience an increase in the average temperature across the country during both the summer and winter.
 Small changes in temperature can cause huge impacts on many of our native species.
 Warmer weather may cause loss of certain species over time and possibly the increased spread of invasive alien species.
 Ireland may also see changes in the life cycles of plants, mammals, insects, and birds.
 Evidence of changing life cycles has already been seen in some insects and in the international migratory patterns of birds.